Hidden East Anglia:

 Tilney All Saints.

 From about the 1950s, the inquisitive tourist has been shown a stone in the churchyard that is claimed to mark the grave of Tom Hickathrift the giant.
-It lies a few feet from the east end of the church, just below the rough patch noted above, and is a simple plain slab of unadorned granite on an east-west axis, whose exact shape (when I saw it) was hard to discern because of the dense undergrowth around and over it.
+It lies a few feet from the east end of the church, and is a simple plain slab of unadorned granite on an east-west axis, whose exact shape (when I first saw it) was hard to discern because of the dense undergrowth around and over it.
+Now, it has been cleared, and has been labeled as an aid to visitors.
 There have been various estimates of the stone’s length over the years, such as “no more than seven feet”,24 “nearly eight feet”,27, 28 and “eight feet long”.18, 25

 Having accurately measured it,